jbnicolai/tarifa/README.md

     <img src="./template/assets/logo.png" width="100px" align="center" alt="tarifa logo" />
 </a>

-*Your friendly mobile app development toolchain based on Cordova*
+*Your friendly toolchain for mobile app development based on Apache Cordova*

-tarifa is a CLI on top of [cordova](http://cordova.apache.org/).
+tarifa is a CLI based on [Apache Cordova](http://cordova.apache.org/).
-It aims at simplifying the cordova workflow and adding features to complete the cordova toolchain such as:
+It aims at simplifying the Apache Cordova workflow and adding features to complete cordova toolchain such as:

-* **multiple configurations**: simply produce multiple unique apps on a given platform within a single project.
+* **multiple configurations**: produce multiple unique apps easily on a given platform within a single project.
-* **integration of any www build process**: integrate any www build process in the cordova workflow.
+* **integration of any front-end build system**: integrate your build process in the cordova workflow.
-* **interactive project bootstrap**: no need to remember every required information when creating a project, tarifa asks questions and validates user input.
+* **interactive project bootstrap**: no need to remember every required information while creating a project, tarifa will guide you with adequate questions and save the answers in the project files.
 * **deployment to hockeyapp from the terminal**: no need to launch a browser to upload a binary file to hockeyapp, tarifa handles it.

 ### Requirements